Skip to Content

 The district court ruled in favor of the Biden administration, barring Idaho from enforcing parts of its law that conflicted with federal law.
 Doctors in Idaho would no longer have to prove that pregnant women would die without an abortion to dodge jail time if they performed one.

 Idaho appealed to the Supreme Court, continuing to argue that the federal Emergency Medical Treatment and Labor Act does not preempt the Idaho law.
-As of writing, the Supreme Court has already heard oral arguments in Moyle, et al. v.
+As of writing, the Supreme Court has already heard oral arguments in Idaho and Moyle, et al. v.
 United States but has not made a ruling on the case.

 Although the Supreme Court has not been sympathetic to abortion rights in recent years and has a 6-3 conservative majority, it is unclear how the judges will rule this time around.
 Justices Sonia Sotomayor, Elena Kagan, and Ketanji Brown Jackson all seemed quite firm in their stances against Idaho.
 In contrast, Justices Clarence Thomas, Samuel Alito, and Neil Gorsuch all seemed to take more concrete pro-Idaho stances during the oral arguments.
 Unsurprisingly, the former Justices are known for being liberal while the latter are conservative.